aimms/how-to/Articles/274/274-using-project-local-solver-configuration.rst

 Exporting from AIMMS
 -------------------------

-Alternatively, open the *solver configuration* screen and press the ``Export`` button to create a ``solvers.slv`` file in your current project directory.
+Alternatively, open the :menuselection:`Settings > Solver Configuration` screen and press the ``Export`` button to create a ``solvers.slv`` file in your current project directory.
 A notification appears when the solver